-Hawise de la Barre d.
-1385, heiress of the Pembrugge family of Clehonger (Herefordshire)
+Hawise de la Barre d. pre 1381, heiress of the Pembrugge family of Clehonger (Herefordshire)

 Visit this monument

 A miniature effigy of a woman with a goose as her footrest

 (What follows is a revised version of the December posting, following further research.
 We never think we have the last word on anything – there is always room for more work and more debate.)

 One group of monuments difficult to interpret are those with undersized effigies.
 They can variously be interpreted as heart monuments, monuments to children or even small monuments to adults.
 One such is in the north chapel at Clehonger (Herefordshire), which was endowed by Sir Richard de Pembrugge I in April 1342 as a chantry chapel served by a single chaplain (National Archives, C 143/258/20).
 Richard died in February 1337/8 and his outstandingly fine military effigy visually dominates the chapel.

 In the north-west corner of the chapel is another high tomb with an effigy of a woman just 105.5cm in length.
 She has long loose hair; traditionally this has been seen as a sign of virginity but, as Sophie Oosterwijk has demonstrated, this hairstyle is also seen on monuments to married women and even widows, especially those of high status.
 The effigy is thought by the parish to commemorate Petronilla, the widow of Richard de Pembridge, d.c.1348, but the dress indicates a later date of c.1370-90.
 She wears a cloak over a waisted supertunic with a narrow belt pushed down over her hips.
 Her head rests on a pair of cushions supported by angels.
 Of especially interest is her footrest: a bird which pecks at her gown.
 This was formerly interpreted as a petrel as a play on the name Pertonilla, but as argued below is actually more likely to be a goose.